 This letter was inspired by Cathy Cassidy and her invitation to the writing (and reading) community to join the campaign to Save Liverpool’s Libraries.

-Above is the link for Patrick’s Siobhan Dowd Trust Memorial Lecture which he gave to a full house at the Edinburgh Book Festival, Saturday August 16th.
-Start at the bottom, scroll up – because it’s on Tumblr, Patrick’s broken into into chunks, but this is the whole text.
+Below is Patrick Ness’s Siobhan Dowd Trust Memorial Lecture which he gave to a full house at the Edinburgh Book Festival, Saturday August 16th.

 So I’ve been asked a lot about putting my Siobhan Dowd Lecture online, so I’m putting it here.
-It’s quite long (about 5000) words, so I’m cutting it up into parts (so read from this part up!).
 Ignore the bold and the frequent breaks.
 Those are just for my eye when I’m doing the speech.
 I also take frequent diversions from the speech when talking, so this is just a guide.

 But it’s about what I care about when I write for young people and an attempt to try and reckon with why I might do it.
 Not a definitive answer and certainly only my opinion and experience.
 Yours might be different, and that’s great, as it should be.